Update or Modify Network License Files

 When you change the license server name (for example, if the license is now being hosted on a new server).
 See Update Network License.

 When you update the network installation with a new license file.
-See Update License File on License Server on the MathWorks® website.
+See Answer How Do I Update the License File Used By the License Manager?

 Inside the Network License File